diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 1. Calculate each node's geohash

-2. Filter for restaurants, trainstations and shops
+2. Filter for restaurants, trainstations, and shops

 3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`.
 You can then find the best location for your shop by analyzing `schedoscope.example.osm.datamart/ShopProfiles`.